jonathanpiech/behavioral-risk-factors/README.md

 The chart is created using the D3 Javascript library and scalable vector graphics.

+## Technologies Used
+- D3
+- Javascript
+- HTML

 ## Requirements
 To run this visualization, you will need to use `python3 -m http.server` to see it in your browser.